Kongduino/ImageTools/README.md

 ## Update 2023/10/14

-* Added adjustment of Brightness, +/- 10.
+* Added adjustment for brightness, +/- 10.
 I should probably make it a slider, but anyway...
 * Added a function JUST FOR ME, `Save for PC-G850`.
 It produces z80 ASM code to display an image on a Sharp pokekon.
 Not very useful for you, probably.
 * Working on a regular `Save` option.